jhanna60/DevBook-FrontEnd/README.md

 This endpoint will allow us to delete a comment from a Post, it will send TWO params postId and commentId, this will allow us to locate the Post and finally delete the comment matching commentId.
 We should return a List of CommentDtos to reflect the new comments

+## Reflection

+What did you learn while building this project?
+What challenges did you face and how did you overcome them?
+What would you do differently next time if faced with a similar challenge?

 ## Authors